Research Data Security Guidelines

 - Software like Find My iPhone and Android Device Manager all offer various features for tracking down stolen gear.
 They can report their location, take photos and video, sound alarms, display messages on the screen, and more, and can help reunite you with your technology.
 Make sure they're set up and working correctly before your gear goes missing!

 - Upon your return to the United States, run anti-virus software to scan your device for malware and follow the instructions to correct any issues.
 If you used your Fordham ID and password while traveling abroad, it's a good idea to change your password when you return.

 For further additional information on IT Security Awareness:

 UISO Security Training

-The University Information Security Office (UISO), together with Security Awareness Inc, a leading provider of security awareness training, has created the course, IT Security Awareness.
-This course delivers the latest security awareness training to help you better protect the University and yourself from increasingly sophisticated threats by malicious computer users.
+The University Information Security Office (UISO), together with Terranova, a leading provider of security awareness training, has created an immersive Information Security Awareness Program.
+It includes online security awareness training to help you better protect the University and yourself from increasingly sophisticated threats by malicious computer users.

 To access the course, log-in to the Terranova app from the MyApps tab in the portal, my.fordham.edu.